Nikon D850: Features

-With the camera's initial firmware version Wi-Fi only works with Nikon's proprietary "SnapBridge" app, this also applies to other Nikon models.
-Since a firmware updated in May 2019 Wi-Fi was opened to third party applications.
+Initially, the D850's Wi-Fi only worked with Nikon's proprietary "SnapBridge" app.
+In May 2019, a firmware update opened up the Wi-Fi to third party applications.

 Reception

 The D850 was awarded best Professional DSLR camera at the 2018 TIPA World Awards.

 The D850 is also the first DSLR camera to achieve 100 points on the DxOMark sensor review.

 The Verge and Fstoppers have compared the Nikon D850 favourably to the Canon 5D Mark IV.
 A wildlife photography needs (autofocus, noise, speed) review favours the D850 compared to other Nikons with special regard to the new viewfinder.

 Comparisons with the Nikon D810 or Nikon D800E show significant image noise improvement.

-Nikon D850 produced better image quality than the Canon 5D Mark IV.